The Tilting Theory of Contraction Algebras: Visualising the Derived Equivalence Class

 where $\mathbf{e_j}$ is the $j^{th}$ standard basis vector of $\mathbb{R}^n$.
 However, the exact sequences \eqref{gvector} descend to the triangles

 in $\ucmr$ which shows that, under the bijection of Theorem \ref{ctbij} (see \cite[4.7]{[AIR]} for the details), $N_i$ corresponds to the two-term complex

+By assumption, $N_i$ corresponds to $T_i$ and so we deduce that $g(T_i)=(a_{ij}-b_{ij})_{j=1}^n$.
+Thus, $C_T=C_N$ and so, as the $C_N$ sweep out the chambers of $\cH$, so do the $C_T$. \item If $\cH$ is the hyperplane arrangement associated to $f$, then \cite[6.7]{faithful} shows that the subgroup of $\mathrm{Auteq}(\Db(\coh X))$ formed by flop functors, their compositions and inverses is precisely $\fundgp(\mathbb{C}^n \backslash \cH_{\mathbb{C}})$.
+By part (1), we can recover $\cH$ from $\Lambda_{\con}$ and hence also the group $\fundgp(\mathbb{C}^n \backslash \cH_{\mathbb{C}})$ as required. \qedhere \end{enumerate} \end{proof} This provides further evidence to suggest that the contraction algebras of $\Spec R$ control the geometry.
+However, perhaps more importantly, it also shows that the hyperplane arrangement, which we have seen controls the derived equivalence class of the contraction algebras, is intrinsic to the algebra.
+Thus, starting with just a contraction algebra, we can recover a `picture' of its entire derived equivalence class in the following sense.

-However, by assumption $N_i$ corresponds to $P_i$ and so we deduce that $g(P_i)=(a_{ij}-b_{ij})_{j=1}^n$.
-Thus, $C_P=C_N$ and so, as the $C_N$ sweep out the chambers of a simplicial hyperplane arrangement, so do the $C_P$.
-Finally, as the mutation graph of maximal rigid objects in $\ucmr$ is the same as the mutation graph of two-term tilting complexes by the comments after Theorem \ref{siltingmutation2}, the fact the oriented skeleton graph is the double of the mutation graph of two-term tilting complexes follows from Theorem \ref{chambersmutate}. \item[$(2),(3)$] As the hyperplane arrangement determined by the two-term tilting complexes of $\Lambda_{\con}$ is simply $\cH_M$ by part $(1)$, part $(2)$ follows from Corollary \ref{groupaction} and part $(3)$ follows from \cite[6.7]{faithful}. \end{enumerate} \end{proof} Given a contraction algebra $\Lambda_{\con}$ of a complete local isolated cDV singularity $\Spec R$, let $\cH$ be the hyperplane arrangement determined by two-term tilting complexes.
+Given a contraction algebra $\Lambda_{\con}$ of a complete local isolated cDV singularity $\Spec R$, let $\cH$ be the hyperplane arrangement determined by two-term tilting complexes.
 By Theorem \ref{intrinsic}, this matches the hyperplane arrangement $\cH_M$ for some maximal rigid object $M \in \cmr$ such that $\Lambda_{\con} \cong \uEnd_R(M)$.
 In particular, the chambers of $\cH$ naturally correspond to maximal rigid objects and paths correspond to the derived equivalences $F_\upalpha$.
-Further, by Theorem \ref{chambersmutate}, the oriented skeleton graph of $\cH$ is the double of the mutation graph of maximal rigid objects.
-The latter object was studied in \cite{rigidequiv} and we now combine the results from there with the results from this paper to obtain the following summary theorem.
+Further, by Theorem \ref{chambersmutate}, the directed skeleton graph of $\cH$ is the double of the mutation graph of maximal rigid objects.
+The latter object was studied in \cite{rigidequiv} and we now combine the results from there with the results from this paper to obtain the following summary theorem, where all the results are contained in other parts of these two papers, but here we group them all together to give the overall picture.
 For clarity, note that if an arrow $s_i$ is assigned the functor $F_i$, the path corresponding to travelling along this arrow backwards, namely $s_i^{-1}$, is assigned the functor $F_i^{-1}$.